How to Use Sprues When Lasercutting with Paper

-How to Use Sprues When Lasercutting with Paper

 What is a “sprue”, and why should I use sprues with my lasercutting designs?

-  (This is the second article in “Money-Saving Lasercutting Tips” – a free tutorial series that demonstrates effective and efficient lasercutting techniques.
+(This is another article in “Money-Saving Lasercutting Tips” – a free tutorial series that demonstrates effective and efficient lasercutting techniques.
 Tip #3 is all about those awful moments when you watch your precision-cut laser pieces drop down into the guts of the machine … and how to avoid those moments in future.)

 Definition of a sprue

 Sprues are most commonly seen in injection-moulded plastic toys.
 For a fuller description check out the Wikipedia definition, but briefly:

 In the image below, there are little links that connect the plastic toy components to the frame.
 These are the sprues.
 They are created as part of the moulding process, but the useful secondary function of sprues is that they hold the components securely in position within the plastic frame, until you twist or cut the components out.
 So below, the pieces stay safely in place until the user needs them, rather than rattling around in a box or falling on the floor and getting lost.

 Why do I need to use sprues when I’m cutting with a laser?

 In laser cutting projects, you often need to cut light materials such as paper or card.
 But because the machines often blow and/or suck air during the cutting process, it’s very easy for a lovely piece of personalised wedding card to just fly away while you look on in horror.

 It’s also really common to need to cut very small pieces from plastic or wood.
 But if they are smaller than the holes in the cutting bed of the laser machine, the pieces often fall through the holes as they have been cut.
 Then you either have to fish the pieces out of the cutting bed, or cut them again.
 This can potentially be a big waste of time and money.